 01. Digital marketing

-As you continue reading, you’ll notice that most of the types of marketing covered in this article are forms of digital marketing.
+As you continue reading, you’ll notice that most marketing types covered in this article are digital.
 These include:

 Social media marketing

 Outbound marketing is a type of marketing that involves chasing after customers rather than organically attracting them.
 This method was especially common before digital marketing became a common practice, as it involves primarily using cold calls, print ads and TV commercials to attract customers.

 Still, outbound marketing remains a common digital marketing practice today.
 For instance, email blasts, or mass email campaigns sent to a vast subscriber list continue to be a popular promotional tactic.